M66B/FairEmail/FAQ.md

 * Grant permissions via setup step 2 of the main settings screen
 * Select a calendar in the accounts settings under *Manual setup and account options*

+Invitations will be stored automatically as tentative.
+Updates and cancels will be processed as expected.

+This feature is available since version 1.1996.

 This feature is not available in the Play store version of the app due to the permissions required.

 This is a pro feature.